Khari Lee: DC Defenders

-In October 2019, Lee was drafted in the fifth round in the 2020 XFL Draft by the DC Defenders.
+In October 2019, Lee was selected by the DC Defenders of the XFL in the fifth round in the 2020 XFL draft.
 Despite being best utilized as a blocker during his NFL career, Lee caught all eight of his targets, turning those eight receptions into 91 yards and two touchdowns in the shortened five-game 2020 season.

 On March 12, 2020, the XFL canceled the remainder of the 2020 season and allowed its players to sign with NFL teams.
-Lee was placed on the reserve/other league list on March 25, 2020.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+Lee was placed on the reserve/other league list on March 25.
+He had his contract terminated when the league suspended operations on April 10.
 During his time in the XFL, Pro Football Focus named Lee as its highest graded tight end.

 Atlanta Falcons

 On March 25, 2020, Lee signed a one-year deal with the Atlanta Falcons.
-On September 3, 2020 he was released with an injury settlement.
+On September 3, he was released with an injury settlement.

 Detroit Lions (second stint)

 On November 4, 2020, Lee was signed to the Detroit Lions practice squad.
 He was released on November 10.